 Uganda Cubs (U17)

 The Uganda Cubs is the National football U17 youth team for boys.
-It’s currently coached by Jackson Magera and Hamza Lutalo as the assistant.
+It’s currently coached by Hamza Lutalo and Brian Ssenyondo as the assistant.

 Under Ghanaian tactician Paa Samuel Kwesi Fabin, the Cubs were placed in group A alongside hosts Tanzania, Angola, and Nigeria.

-On 14th April 2019, the Cubs played their first group game against Angola at the National Stadium in Dar es Salaam The Cubs lost 1-0.
+On 14th April 2019, the Cubs played their first group game against Angola at the National Stadium in Dar es Salaam and lost 1-0.

 Three days later, Cubs managed to bounce back with a 3-0 victory over hosts Tanzania thanks to Andrew Kawooya, Yiga Najib, and Man of the match Ivan Asaba strikes.